What is liquid, from Noether's perspective?

 Abstract:

 Liquid structure carries deep imprints of an inherent thermal invariance against a spatial transformation of the underlying classical many-body Hamiltonian.
-At first order in the transformation field the Noether theorem yields the local force balance.
+At first order in the transformation field Noether’s theorem yields the local force balance.
 Three distinct two-body correlation functions emerge at second order, namely the standard two-body density, the localized force-force correlation function, and the localized force gradient.
 An exact Noether sum rule interrelates these correlators.
-Simulations of Lennard-Jones and Weeks-Chandler-Andersen liquids, of monatomic water and of a colloidal gel former demonstrate their fundamental role in the characterization of spatial structure.
+Simulations of Lennard-Jones, Yukawa, soft-sphere dipolar, Stockmayer, Gay-Berne and Weeks-Chandler-Andersen liquids, of monatomic water and of a colloidal gel former demonstrate the fundamental role in the characterization of spatial structure.

 Other papers.